Photo: canadastock/Shutterstock

 Serious crime is relatively low in Berlin.
 In fact, it’s at a 30-year low throughout Germany.
 But petty crime is still fairly common, especially bike theft and pick-pocketing, so do be aware of your belongings, especially in crowded and tourist areas.
 Police often speak English; you can contact them in any emergency by dialing 110 (fire and ambulance are 112).

-8 of the Best Airbnbs in Berlin
+Where to Discover the Best Street Art in Berlin

-How To Dive Into Berlin's Epic Musical History
+How to Dive Into Berlin's Epic Musical History

 5 Wine Bars That Prove Berlin Is the Next Great Natural Wine City

-How To Experience Berlin's Famous Counterculture
+How to Experience Berlin's Famous Counterculture

 Cities in Germany